gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 * Recursively compute initial frame poses for links and joints using the rules for parent frames defined in the previous section.

+### Phases of parsing kinematics of an sdf 1.5 model

+Parsing an sdf 1.5 model is similar to parsing an sdf 1.4 model, with the addition of nested models.
+Validation steps 1 and 2 are the same, but the procedure for checking parent and child names for joints must account for the `::` separator, which allows links to be specified as the descendants of sibling models of a joint.